sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 In this section we will present the design (as thorough as possible) for the secure PW implementation.

-User password as explained before is the first line defence, in order to support it according the requirement section and user preferences, the secure password feature need a strengh-checking for password.
+User password as explained before is the first line defence, in order to support it according to the requirement section and user preferences, the secure password feature needs a strength-checking for password.

 The feature will use 2 linux libs: pam-cracklib, chage and pam_pwhistory.so

 pam-cracklib: This module can be plugged into the password stack of a given application to provide some plug-in strength-checking for passwords.

 The action of this module is to prompt the user for a password and check its strength against a system dictionary and a set of rules for identifying poor choices.
-This module support many options, including the requirements of PW Length & PW constraints. (see option strengh-checking below)
+This module supports many options, including the requirements of PW Length & PW constraints. (see option strength-checking below)

 chage: support the requirement of PW Aging, change user password expiry information